manimino/ducks/README.rst

 The indexes can be dict keys, object attributes, or custom functions.

 --------------
-Is Ducks fast?
+Is ducks fast?
 --------------

 Yes.
-Here's how Dex compares to other object-finders on an example task.
+Here's how ducks compares to other object-finders on an example task.

 .. image:: https://raw.githubusercontent.com/manimino/ducks/main/docs/img/perf_bench.png
     :width: 600